Bustling marketplace with a large Mosque in the background.

-The resulting Pierre de Gigord Collection is housed in the Getty Research Institute, which digitized over 6,000 of the 19th- and early 20th-century photographs, making them available to study and download for free online.
+In the 1980s the French collector Pierre de Gigord traveled to Turkey and collected thousands of Ottoman-era photographs in a variety of media and formats.
+The resulting Pierre de Gigord Collection is now housed in the Getty Research Institute, which recently digitized over 6,000 of the nineteenth- and early twentieth-century photographs, making them available to study and download for free online.

 From albumen prints to lantern slides, glass negatives and albums, the collection documents landmark architecture, urban and natural landscapes, archaeological sites of millennia-old civilizations, and the bustling life of the diverse people who lived over 100 years ago in the last decades of the waning Ottoman Empire.

-The digitization project focused on photographs from the 19th century until World War I (Series I–VIII), resulting in 3,750 individual records of digital files.
+The digitization project focused on photographs from the nineteenth century until World War I (Series I–VIII), resulting in 3,750 individual records of digital files.
 Research Institute photographers such as Lyndsey Godwin-Kresge took thousands of materials that are difficult to find, as they are preserved in the vaults with limited circulation, and transformed them into digital files.

 Armchair Traveling to the Ottoman Era